humdrum-tools/humdrum-documentation/guide/ch36/index.md

 each data record defines several attributes for a single note.
 Common attributes include the frequency (or pitch), amplitude, duration, onset time, attack/decay envelope, spectral content, etc.
-Example 36.3 shows a sample Csound score corresponding to the opening measures of a Mozart clarinet trio.
+Example&nbsp;36.3 shows a sample Csound score corresponding to the opening measures of a Mozart clarinet trio.

 **Example 36.3** W.A.
 Mozart *Clarinet Quintet*.